 To perform dynamic tempo changes during the song (tempo automation), use Time stretching > Mode > Stretch to keep samples in sync (otherwise with Resample, pitch and duration will change with tempo).
+See a video here.
 Alternatively for a more creative option try Fruity Granulizer.

 Following are common actions you may need to use when working with stretched samples:

 - Disable time stretching for a sample, turn the Time knob maximum left (right-click to select 'none').
 This is the default mode when samples are dropped on the Playlist.